 What Shape Dutch Oven Should I Get?

-The oval Dutch oven may look like it can accommodate the whole chicken and larger meat, but a round Dutch oven of at least 5.5 quarts will cook meat just as easily.
+The oval Dutch oven may look like it can accommodate the whole chicken and larger meat, but a round Dutch oven of at least 5.5 quarts will cook the meat just as easily.

 Round Dutch ovens have a key advantage over the oval-shaped ovens: They sit better on the burners.
 Sitting well on the burners will ensure the even distribution of heat.

 Let’s say that you plan to cook a feast for the holidays.
 Having round Dutch ovens leave room for the other burners to fire all at once.
 Meal preparation like sautéing, browning, and frying all work better with round Dutch ovens.

 On the other hand, oval Dutch ovens work best in the oven.
 They won’t fit on the stovetop burner as well as the round one.
 You’d want an oval Dutch oven for things like braising longer cuts of meat or cooking sourdough bread, which has a better shape in a Dutch oven.

 When Does a Mini-Dutch Oven Work?

 Mini-Dutch ovens work best for individual portions.
 They don’t take up much table space, and they hold the heat.
 It is the best option for a single person.

 The foods that you might put in a mini-Dutch oven include: